You Can Help Your Child Eliminate Cutting or Self-Harming

 And sometimes give up the fight with the world and turn to CUTTING themselves.
 They get a LOT harder to love, and when that happens, we really don’t know what to do.
 Usually we try to control their behavior—and we might even temporarily succeed—but it doesn’t last, and we end up with kids who are still anxious and unhappy.

 If our children become more difficult to love as their behavior changes, that proves we don’t know how to love them UNCONDITIONALLY.

 If we love them unconditionally, we’d love them no matter what.

-But if loving them becomes more difficult when they’re difficult—whining, arguing, fighting, and acting entitled—our love is conditional.
+But if loving them becomes more difficult when they refuse to eat or make themselves vomit, for example, and keep using harmful behaviors—our love is conditional.

-Unconditional love or Real Love means caring about another person without wanting anything from then in return, but we DO expect something in return for the “love” we give our children: respect, cooperation, gratitude, and a certain level of reasonable and relatively easy behavior, which certainly doesn’t include cutting themselves.
+Unconditional love or Real Love means caring about another person without wanting anything from then in return, but we DO expect something in return for the “love” we give our children: respect, cooperation, gratitude, and a certain level of reasonable and relatively easy behavior, which does not include cutting themselves.

 Now more about unconditional love: That kind of love would mean that our love would not be affected by what they do.
 That’s what unconditional love means.

 But we really don’t know how to do that.
 How do I know?
 We PROVE it every time we become angry, or disappointed, or impatient, or irritated at them.
 Our anger and disappointment and frustration are undeniable PROOF that our love is not unconditional.